 Incentives are Available in Some US States for Landfill Gas Extraction and Collection

-Various landfill gas project incentives exist for United States projects at the federal and state level.
+Various landfill gas project incentives exist for United States projects at the federal and state levels.
 The Department of the Treasury, Department of Energy, Department of Agriculture, and Department of Commerce all provide federal incentives for landfill gas projects.

 Typically, state incentives are in the form of tax credits, bonds, or grants.
 For example, the Renewable Electricity Production Tax Credit (PTC) gives a corporate tax credit of 1.1 cents per kWh for landfill projects above 150 kW.[16]
 Various states and private foundations give incentives to landfill gas projects.